 In Africa, the growing data generation will continue to increase the demand for high-performance storage infrastructure solutions.
 Also, the increase in social media users is generating a large amount of data in the region.
 Countries such as South Africa, Nigeria, and Kenya are on the path of adopting new and modern technology.
-Further, the procurement of storage infrastructure in data centers will increase significantly as the deployment of big data and Artifical intelligence applications will demand the need for flash-enabled storage systems.
+Further, the procurement of storage infrastructure will increase significantly as the deployment of big data and artificial intelligence applications will demand the need for flash-enabled storage systems.

-Innovations are driving the network segment in the Africa data center market.
-The increase in the data traffic and the decline in the price of 10GE switches are the major drivers for the Africa data center market by network.
+Innovations are driving the network segment in the market.
+The increase in the data traffic and the decline in the price of 10GE switches are the major drivers for the Africa data center market by the network segment.
 8/16 Gbps switch ports are likely to replace 2/4 Gbps ports during the forecast period.

 Africa Data Center Market: Electrical Infrastructure

-The increased adoption of performance-optimized data centers will lead to the demand for generators with less than 1 MW capacities
+The increased adoption of performance-optimized facilities will lead to the demand for generators with less than 1 MW capacities

-With African data centers facing the power reliability challenge, electricity failures are likely to affect the operations.
+With African data center facilities facing the power reliability challenge, electricity failures are likely to affect the operations.
 Hence, the UPS market in Africa is expected to witness growth as these systems are critical for continuous operations, and the prevention of infrastructure failures.
-The generator market in Africa will continue to grow due to the increased construction of large and mega data centers and the unreliable in the power grid connectivity.
-Further, the increased deployment of performance-optimized data centers will lead to the demand for generators with less than 1 MW capacity.
+The generator market in Africa will continue to grow due to the increased construction of large and mega data center facilities and the unreliable in the power grid connectivity.
+Further, the increased deployment of performance-optimized facilities will lead to the demand for generators with less than 1 MW capacity.

-The increased construction of data centers in Africa is expected to increase the demand for transfer switches and switchgears during the forecast period.
+The increased construction of data center solutions in Africa is expected to increase the demand for transfer switches and switchgears during the forecast period.
 However, the use of switches will vary significantly based on capacity, cost, mean time between failures (MTBF), switching time, and design.
-With the increased construction of large data centers, moderate and low voltage switchgears are more likely to be adopted in the Africa data center market.
+With the increased construction of large data center solutions, moderate and low voltage switchgears are more likely to be adopted in the market.
 The increasing deployment of modular facilities is expected to increase the demand for low-voltage switchgears as they are low-priced and efficient.

-The IT infrastructure in data centers in Africa has been growing significantly in the last decade, leading to the deployment of racks that can support more than 5 kW.
+The IT infrastructure in data center market in Africa has been growing significantly in the last decade, leading to the deployment of racks that can support more than 5 KW.
 Owing to the growing power fluctuation, a minimum of two PDUs is required to be mounted inside a single rack to avoid interruption in operations.